 There are partnerships that make sense for your organization that are usually driven by the desire to maximize exposure, resources and financial profits.
 And then there are partnerships that are driven by the needs of the community.
-Often, these are partnerships whose profits cannot be measured by numbers, but rather by the positive effects they have on the community and, more importantly, on the lives they affect.
-To that end, we take a great deal of pride in our community partnerships and recognize the supreme importance of giving back to the community.
-Our consultants actively support the following organizations:
+Oftentimes, these are connections whose profits cannot be measured on a numeric scale, but rather by the positive effects they have on the community and, more importantly, on the lives they affect.
+To that end, we take a great deal of pride in our community partnerships and recognize the supreme importance of giving back.

 Founded in 1985 by community activists and physicians, the AIDS Foundation of Chicago is a local and national leader in the fight against HIV/AIDS.
 It collaborates with community organizations to develop and improve HIV/AIDS services, fund and coordinate prevention, care and advocacy projects, and champion effective, compassionate HIV/AIDS policy.